Leonidas I: Modern culture

+Another monument to Leonidas was erected in Brunswick, a suburb of Melbourne, Australia, in November 2009.
+Brunswick is known as "the suburb of the Spartans" due to an influx of migrants from the Laconian region of Greece during the 1950s and 1960s.

-Leonidas was the name of an Epic poem written by Richard Glover, which originally appeared in 1737.
+Leonidas was the name of an epic poem written by Richard Glover, which originally appeared in 1737.
 It went on to appear in four other editions, being expanded from 9 books to 12.

-He is a central figure in Steven Pressfield's novel Gates of Fire.

-He appears as the protagonist of Frank Miller's 1998 comic book series 300.
-It presents a fictionalized version of Leonidas and the Battle of Thermopylae, as does the 2006 feature film adapted from it.
+He is a central figure in Steven Pressfield's novel Gates of Fire, and appears as the protagonist of Frank Miller's 1998 comic book series 300.
+It presents a fictionalised version of Leonidas and the Battle of Thermopylae, as does the 2006 feature film adapted from it.

-Helena P. Schrader has produced a three-part biographical novel on Leonidas.
-Leonidas of Sparta: A Boy of the Agoge, Leonidas of Sparta: A Peerless Peer, and Leonidas of Sparta: A Heroic King.

-Film

-In cinema, Leonidas has been portrayed by:

-Richard Egan in the 1962 epic The 300 Spartans.

-Gerard Butler in the 2006 film 300, inspired by the graphic novel of the same name by Frank Miller and Lynn Varley.
-Tyler Neitzel portrayed Leonidas as a young man.

-Sean Maguire in the 2008 film Meet the Spartans, a parody of the 2006 film.
+In cinema, Leonidas has been portrayed by: Richard Egan in the 1962 epic The 300 Spartans; Gerard Butler in the 2006 film 300, inspired by the graphic novel of the same name by Frank Miller and Lynn Varley (Tyler Neitzel portrayed Leonidas as a young man); Sean Maguire in the 2008 film Meet the Spartans, a parody of the 2006 film.

+Leonidas was later adapted into the popular anime and manga, Record of Ragnarok (終末のワルキューレ, Shūmatsu no Warukyūre) by Shinya Umemura and Takumi Fukui, in which he is depicted as a fighter for humanity.